aaravkakade/hello-world/README.md

 # hello-world
 our program for big ideas skills lab 6,
-Asks user for input for the first and last name and then concatenates it for a full name
+Asks user for input for the name and age and then concatenates it.